 - Have the conversation about changing roles

+- Soft support

-- Direct/Indirect support
+- Hard support

 - Share Disability related information once committed to a college

 - Take care of yourself- get support

 - Setbacks/Adversity

-- Allow your child to navigate struggles independently to build confidence
+- Allow your child to struggle

-- "What do you think you should do?"

 - Your role will shift to adapt to your student's emerging adulthood. - The Disability Services office will work with your student to get college appropriate accommodations. - FERPA law allows access to records only.